john-eighteenth/clothes-tryon-python/README.md

 1. Obtain your RapidAPI key by signing up on the [RapidAPI website](https://rapidapi.com/texel-inc-texel-inc-default/api/texel-virtual-try-on).

-2. Open the `src/config.php` file and replace `'RAPID_API_KEY'` with your actual RapidAPI key.
+2. Open the `src/config.py` file and replace `'RAPID_API_KEY'` with your actual RapidAPI key.

 3. Prepare the clothing item image and avatar image that you want to use for the virtual try-on.
 Make sure the images are in a compatible format (e.g., JPG, PNG).

 4. Run the virtual dressing room script:

 ```
-Run the PHP script in your preferred web server environment.
+python src/index.py
 ```

 5. The script will generate an output image (`result.jpg`) showing the avatar wearing the chosen clothing item.